BridgesLab/PrecisionNutrition/Human Genetics/calcium-cholesterol/ANALYSIS.md

   weak instruments, not overlap.** GLGC 2013 gives a smaller effect than GLGC 2021, which looks like overlap inflation until you notice F = 61 vs 129 and that the explicit overlap correction does nothing.
+- **Compare methods at a fixed instrument threshold, or you are measuring the threshold.** Across five estimators the p-value threshold moved the estimate more than the choice of method did: everything sits near −0.07 at 5e-8 and near −0.05 at 5e-5, and MR-RAPS(l2) and MR-APSS agree to three decimals at 5e-5 despite opposite assumptions about correlated pleiotropy.
+A "more conservative method gives a smaller estimate" narrative is easy to construct by accident.
+- **Distinguish diffuse from concentrated pleiotropy before choosing a method.**
+  Here τ̂ ≈ 0.005 (≈3× the outcome SE) while MRBEE's outlier test flags only 1–3 %
+  of instruments — pleiotropy spread thinly across many variants.
+Random-effects methods (RAPS) suit that; outlier-deletion methods (MRBEE, MR-PRESSO) are built for the opposite case and will under-correct.
 - **Genome-wide polygenic MR methods cannot adjudicate a cis design.** CAUSE and MR-APSS need thousands of instruments and a polygenic background model; they say nothing about the HMGCR cis result, and a null from them would not undermine it.